 Pederson was at the forefront of the football program's move into the UPMC Sports Performance Complex, which included the forging of a unique relationship between UPMC, a professional sports franchise and college athletic program.
 He personally oversaw the design and layout of the Panthers' Duratz Athletic Complex, which houses Pitt's football offices and training areas.
 It has been described as the finest facility for a college football program in the country.

-Pitt football gained a sparkling new home stadium in Heinz Field under Pederson's watch in 2001.
+Pitt football gained a new national-caliber home stadium in Heinz Field under Pederson's watch in 2001.
 The Panthers own a prominent presence at the stadium with their logos on the seating, gates and signage.
-Pederson additionally initiated the renaming of Martindale Street to "Tony Dorsett Drive" to further enhance Pitt's identity on the North Shore.
+Pederson additionally initiated the renaming of Martindale Street to Tony Dorsett Drive to further enhance Pitt's identity on the North Shore.